rubrikinc/terraform-provider-polaris/docs/resources/aws_exocompute.md

   The polaris_aws_exocompute resource creates an RSC Exocompute configuration for AWS workloads.
   There are 3 types of Exocompute configurations:
-   1. RSC Managed Host - When an RSC managed host configuration is created, RSC will automatically deploy the necessary resources in the specified AWS region to run the Exocompute service.
-AWS security groups can be managed by RSC or by the customer.
-   2. Customer Managed Host - When a customer managed host configuration is created, RSC will not deploy any resources.
-Instead it will use the AWS EKS cluster attached by the customer, using the aws_exocompute_cluster_attachment resource, for all operations.
-   3. Application - An application configuration is created by mapping the application cloud account to a host cloud account.
+  RSC Managed Host - When an RSC managed host configuration is created, RSC will automatically deploy the necessary resources in the specified AWS region to run the Exocompute service.
+AWS security groups can be managed by RSC or by the customer.Customer Managed Host - When a customer managed host configuration is created, RSC will not deploy any resources.
+Instead it will use the AWS EKS cluster attached by the customer, using the aws_exocompute_cluster_attachment resource, for all operations.Application - An application configuration is created by mapping the application cloud account to a host cloud account.
 The application cloud account will leverage the Exocompute resources deployed for the host configuration.
   Items 1 and 2 above requires that the AWS account has been onboarded with the EXOCOMPUTE feature.
   Since there are 3 types of Exocompute configurations, there are 3 ways to create a polaris_azure_exocompute resource:
-   1. Using the cloud_account_id, region, subnet and pod_overlay_network_cidr
-      fields creates an RSC managed host configuration.
-   2. Using the cloud_account_id and region fields creates a customer managed host configuration.
-Note, the aws_exocompute_cluster_attachment resource must be used to attach an AWS EKS cluster to the Exocompute configuration.
-   3. Using the cloud_account_id and host_cloud_account_id fields creates an
+  Using the cloud_account_id, region, subnet and pod_overlay_network_cidr fields creates an RSC managed host configuration.Using the cloud_account_id and region fields creates a customer managed host configuration.
+Note, the aws_exocompute_cluster_attachment resource must be used to attach an AWS EKS cluster to the Exocompute configuration.Using the cloud_account_id and host_cloud_account_id fields creates an application configuration.
-      application configuration.
-  -> Note: Customer-managed Exocompute is sometimes referred to as Bring Your Own
+  -> Note: Customer-managed Exocompute is sometimes referred to as Bring Your Own Kubernetes (BYOK).
-     Kubernetes (BYOK).
 Using both host and application Exocompute configurations is sometimes referred to as shared Exocompute.
 ---

 # polaris_aws_exocompute (Resource)